Strong earthquake hits the eastern Mediterranean | DW | 19.10.2021

 A magnitude 6.0 earthquake struck off the Greek island of Karpathos on Tuesday, the US Geological Survey reported.

-Authorities in Turkey and Egypt said there were no immediate reports of casualties.
+Authorities in Turkey and Egypt said there were no immediate reports of casualties or major damage.

 The epicenter of the quake was at a depth of 58 kilometers (36 miles), some 127 kilometers northeast of Karpathos, the Greek Institute of Geodynamics reported.